ASTXRTYS/Crewaistudio/AUREN_DOCS/README.md

 AUREN_DOCS/
 ├── 00_QUICK_START/          ✅ Has 2 documents
 ├── 01_ARCHITECTURE/         ✅ Has 1 document
-├── 02_DEPLOYMENT/           ✅ Has 1 document
+├── 02_DEPLOYMENT/           ✅ Has 2 documents (Section 11 added!)
 ├── 03_OPERATIONS/           ✅ Has 8 documents (monitoring enhanced!)
 └── 04_DEVELOPMENT/          ✅ Has 2 documents
 ```